quicwg/base-drafts/draft-ietf-quic-transport.md

 : A reference to a publicly available specification for the value.

 The initial contents of this registry are shown in {{iana-error-table}}.
+Values from 0xFF00 to 0xFFFF are reserved for Private Use {{!RFC8126}}.

 | Value | Error                     | Description                   | Specification   |
 |:------|:--------------------------|:------------------------------|:----------------|